MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/folder-redirection/deploy-folder-redirection.md

 >[!NOTE]
 >Some functionality might differ or be unavailable if you create the file share on a server running another version of Windows Server.

-Here's how to create a file share on Windows Server 2012 and Windows Server 2016:
+Here's how to create a file share on Windows Server 2019, Windows Server 2016, and Windows Server 2012:

 1. In the Server Manager navigation pane, select **File and Storage Services**, and then select **Shares** to display the Shares page.
 2. In the **Shares** tile, select **Tasks**, and then select **New Share**.
 The New Share Wizard appears.